jcavanagh/spinnaker-monorepo-public/MONOREPO.md

 - Deck versions and internal version bumps
   - Just using a single Lerna version for all packages - no bump PRs, everything gets shipped just like Java libraries
 - Halyard will now publish on the same release train as Spinnaker
-- Halyard versions are no longer referenced in the BOM
+- Halyard compatible versions are no longer referenced in the BOM
   - Users are meant to just use the same Halyard version as the release train
 - Default run tasks in root build.gradle have combined output
   - Not really a great way to fix this in Gradle, but still wanted a "just start it" button
   - Still have an initial configuration problem
   - May be better as a docker-compose setup or something
-- Whether to "bury" defaults in reusable workflows or put them somewhere else?
-  - e.g. Java version defaults in `version.yml`
 - Cost design of GHA workflows - better to have more complex conditions in steps and fewer jobs?
-- Where and how does GH spinnakerbot run?
-How can we update it to also point to this repo?

 ## Workflow Structure